saud4866/TextSummarizer/README.md

 ## Tools used

 I used the following tools in this project:

--HuggingFace
+- HuggingFace
--Transformers
+- Transformers
--Matplot & Seaborn
+- Matplot & Seaborn
--Gradio.
+- Gradio.